 Margaret Day, MD, a family medicine doctor at MU Health Care, provides some advice on how to have a conversation.

 Day said there are multiple reasons why people might be hesitant to get the COVID-19 vaccines, but the main concern she hears is that the vaccines were developed very quickly.

 Acknowledge their concern and be empathetic.
 Ask if they’re willing to talk about their hesitancy and any ways in which you could help.

 If they’re worried about the vaccine’s safety, help them understand the facts.

 “There’s a lot of misinformation floating around about the vaccines,” Day said.
 “I try to steer people to legitimate sources and away from information they may read on social media.”

-Although they were developed in record time, the COVID-19 vaccines authorized by the Food and Drug Administration have gone through all of the same steps and requirements as every other vaccine, meeting all safety standards.
+Although they were developed in record time, the COVID-19 vaccines available for use have gone through all of the same steps and requirements as every other vaccine, meeting all safety standards.

 Some people might not understand the fastest — and in some cases the only — way to eliminate the threat of a virus, such as COVID-19, is through vaccination.
 Vaccination also is key to herd immunity.

 Day recommends sharing successful accounts of how vaccines have improved society.
 Many older adults remember receiving the polio vaccine, and we have thankfully seen rates of polio decline profoundly as a result of those vaccines.